intrpr/jekyll-portfol-test/_posts/2019-06-09-contexting-work-and-feedback.md

 {% include not-teaching.html %}

-<p class="lead">Developing semantic understanding between spoken English and signed languages</p>
+## Developing semantic understanding between spoken English and signed languages

 Here are some bullet points/learning outcomes of which we might want to be aware:
 * outcome